Compliance & Risks

 On top of requiring zero-trust security, the mandate also aims to strengthen supply chain security by creating baseline security standards for the development of software sold to the US government.
 This means requiring developers to maintain"greater visibility into their software and making security data publicly available".

 Additionally, the executive order aims to establish a cybersecurity safety review board co-chaired by government and private sector leads, create a standard playbook for responding to cyber incidents, and enhance the detection of cybersecurity incidents on federal government networks.

-The mandate is a significant step toward the modernisation of the US's cybersecurity defences, aiming to strengthen the ecosystem and help prevent cyberattacks that may cause major emergencies.
+The mandate is a significant step toward the modernization of the US's cybersecurity defenses, aiming to strengthen the ecosystem and help prevent cyberattacks that may cause major emergencies.

 As a leader of cybersecurity solutions, Trend Micro ensures that security is at the core of our development and SaaS management processes.
 To learn more about our product security and certifications, click here.